Day beacon

 A day beacon (sometimes daybeacon) is an unlighted nautical sea mark.
-A signboard identifying it is called a day mark.
+A daymark is a signboard attached to it that presents navigational information in a standard shape (square, triangle, rectangle, rhombus) and color.
 Day beacons typically mark channels whose key points are marked by lighted buoys.
 They may also mark smaller navigable routes in their entirety.
 They are the most common navigation aid in shallow water, as they are relatively inexpensive to install and maintain.
 Navigation around them is similar to that around other navigation aids.

 Identification

 Lateral marking

 For historical reasons, there are two systems for lateral day beacons.
 When proceeding from open water towards harbor, marks with cylindrical topmarks or square dayboards are kept to port in both regions, but colors and numbers are reversed.